andreasRu/lucee-admin-language-editor/README.md

 To run "Lucee Administrator Language Editor" locally you only need [CommandBox](https://www.ortussolutions.com/products/commandbox) as the only dependency.
 As soon as you have CommandBox installed and this repository downloaded/cloned to your local development machine and run **server.bat** (win) or **server.sh** (mac & linux).

+**Limitations**: At the moment the Editor works on Lucee Version 5.3.
+You may use it with Lucee Snapshots 6.0, but only in "multi"-Mode, because the resource file location in Lucee 6.0 "single" mode differs.

 ## How the "Lucee Admin Language Editor" works

 This are some of the main functionalities that the Lucee Admin Language Editor offers: